meowica/NX1-Mod/README.md

   - Weapon: 2400
   - String Table: 800
   - Impact FX: 8
-- mod.ff support, drop a mod.ff into your game files, and the client will auto-load it (MP)
 - Added a print that tells you what .d3dbsp has loaded (MP)